mondaycom/monday-code-quickstarts/README.md

 # Quickstart minimal samples for monday-code

 This repo contains a bare bones structure for the server technologies that are supported in monday-code.
-Their sole goal is to demonstrate a "Hello world" setup that enables to deploy each quick-start setup to monday code
+Their sole purpose is to demonstrate a "Hello world" setup that enables to deploy each quick-start setup to monday code

 ## How to